Starting a Blog with Jekyll

 Jekyll is a static site generator, that means it processes markup language text (e.g. markdown, the format used for github’s README file) and creates a static website.

-Jekyll is built-in to Github and so it’s as simple as creating a repository(repo), editing and previewing entries locally, and then pushing your changes live to https://username.github.io
+Jekyll is built-in to Github and so it’s as simple as creating a repository(repo), editing and previewing entries locally, and then pushing your changes live to https://username.github.io, all hosted for free!

 Requirements